 READ MORE: THE ULTIMATE KOREA PACKING LIST

-Why you shouldn’t visit Jeonju as a day trip from Seoul
+Why Not to visit Jeonju as a day trip

 I’ve already mentioned that visiting a ski resort is the perfect Seoul day trip.
 But, there’s an exception!